Skip to main content

 - register_user

-For more details on configuring your chromia.yml file, you can refer to the Chromia Project Configuration documentation.
+For more details on configuring your chromia.yml file, refer to the Chromia Project Configuration documentation.

-1. In your main.rell file, add an import statement for the new registration module:
+1. In your main.rell file, include an import statement for the new registration module:

 src/main.rell